Bhurban: Tourism

 Bhurban is a tourist destination with unique flora, and a fauna with a variety species not found elsewhere in Pakistan.
 It is known for the hiking trails in the nearby Ayubia National Park.
 The '5 star' Pearl Continental Hotel - Mount Pleasant Apartments is one of several resorts in Bhurban that serve tourists visiting the Murree Hills and the national park.
 Bhurban also has a nine-hole golf course.
 Another resort in Bhurban is the Bhurban Hill Apartments, located 2 km from PC Bhurban.
 It has its own source of natural mineral water..
 Many important personals from all over the world visited Bhurbun which were Nelson Mandela, King Hussain of Jordan and many others.

 Residents

 Bhurban's main tribes are Dhunds (called Abbasis), Janyals, and Ahmedals, many of them being indigenous descendants of Muslim hill tribes who have lived here for centuries.
 Many of these tribes converted to Islam during the 14th to 15th centuries AD.
 Most of them still live simple rural lives, whilst a number of them have gone on to seek education and jobs in the plains, in Rawalpindi and Islamabad and even further afield.

 The soil produced big names from Shahid Khaqan Abbasi (former Prime Minister of Pakistan) to generals in army.
 The political influences as Late.
 Raja Ashfaq Sarwar one of the most honored.
-Sardar Noor Khan Abbasi was also a overwhelming personality from Bhurban.
+Sardar Noor Khan Abbasi was also an overwhelming personality from Bhurban.